Viknesh-analyst/Goodcabs-Analysis/README.md

 ### Key Findings

-**Revenue Decline:** The year-to-date revenue growth rate is negative, indicating underperformance.
+**Revenue Decline:** The year-to-date Average revenue growth rate is negative, indicating underperformance.
 Notably, June contributed significantly to this decline, with a reduction in trips leading to a revenue drop of ₹2.6 million.
 If this trend persists, the company could face a loss of ₹10 million in the next three months.

 ![](RGR.png)